top of page

 HOW IS THE HIRING ALGORITHM APPLIED?

-Hiring algorithms vary by company and are applied at various stages of the recruitment process.
-The information used to train and apply hiring algorithms is typically compiled and stored in a centralized repository, such as an Applicant Tracking System (ATS) or a separate database.
+Hiring algorithms vary by company and can be used at different stages of the hiring process.
+The data used to train and run these algorithms is usually stored in one central system, such as an Applicant Tracking System (ATS) or a separate hiring database.

-• Resume and Application Screening - When a new job application is received, the algorithm scans the resume and application to extract relevant information, such as skills, experience, and educational background.
-This extracted information is then fed into the algorithm to generate a score or ranking for the applicant.
+Resume and Application Screening - When a new application is submitted, the algorithm scans the resume and application for key details such as skills, experience, and education.
+This information is then used to generate a score or ranking for each applicant.

-• Interview Analysis - In some cases, hiring algorithms analyze interview transcripts or video recordings to assess applicants' communication skills, problem-solving abilities, and overall fit with the company culture.
+Interview Analysis -In some cases, hiring algorithms review interview notes, transcripts, or video recordings.
+These tools may evaluate communication skills, problem-solving ability, and overall fit for the role.

 A Sample Hiring Algorithm

-• Information from the resume, LinkedIn profile, and social media profiles are used to extract education, degrees earned, work experience, skills, recommendations, endorsements, and professional groups.
-Social media accounts provide data on candidate online presence, interests, and potential red flags.
+• Information from resumes, LinkedIn profiles, and social media is used to gather details such as education, degrees earned, work history, skills, recommendations, endorsements, and professional groups.
+Social media may also reveal a candidate’s online presence, interests, or possible concerns.

 HOW DOES AN ALGORITHM EVALUATE APPLICANTS FAIRLY?

-Here are considerations to make sure algorithm results are bias-free:
+Here are steps to help make sure algorithm results are fair and free of bias:

-• Data Sources - The data used to train and evaluate hiring algorithms should be non-biased and representative of a diverse pool of applicants.
+• Data Sources – The data used to train and run hiring algorithms should be unbiased and represent a diverse group of applicants.

-• Human Oversight - Human decision-making is integral to the hiring process.
-Hiring decisions align with fairness, equity, legal compliance, and other factors such as cultural fit and soft skills.
+• Human Oversight – Humans must be part of the hiring process.
+Decisions should consider fairness, equity, legal rules, cultural fit, and soft skills.

-• Continuous Monitoring and Improvement - A company's hiring algorithms should be monitored, evaluated, and adjusted to ensure consistent and unbiased results.
+• Continuous Monitoring and Improvement – Companies should regularly check and adjust their hiring algorithms to keep results consistent and unbiased.

 Can A Single Person be Subject to Age Discrimination in Hiring?

-• The interviewer made age-related comments during the interview or the hiring process.
+• The interviewer makes age-related comments during the interview or hiring process.

-• The interviewer asked specific age-related questions related to job requirements.
+• The interviewer asks questions about the candidate’s age tied to job requirements.

-• The company's reason for not hiring the applicant is not credible.
+• The company gives a reason for not hiring that is not believable.

-• The interviewer dismisses the candidate's ability to meet the physical requirements of the job.
+• The interviewer assumes the candidate cannot meet the physical requirements of the job.

-• Lack of transparency - Accenture did not disclose the details of its hiring algorithm to the EEOC, making it difficult for the EEOC to assess whether the algorithm was fair and unbiased.
+• Lack of transparency – Accenture did not share the details of its hiring algorithm with the EEOC.
+This made it hard to see if the process was fair.

-• Use of subjective criteria - The algorithm used subjective criteria, such as cultural fit and teamwork skills, which are more difficult to assess objectively and can be prone to unconscious biases.
+• Use of subjective criteria – The algorithm used factors like “cultural fit” and teamwork skills, which are harder to measure and can carry unconscious bias.

-• Failure to validate the algorithm - Accenture failed to conduct a validation of its algorithm to ensure that it was not discriminating against older applicants.
+• Failure to validate the algorithm – Accenture did not test its algorithm to make sure it did not unfairly screen out older applicants.

 SIGNS OF AGE DISCRIMINATION AND AGE BIAS

 Most companies do not publicly share their hiring algorithm.
-Following are descriptions of how to spot age bias.
+The following are descriptions of how to spot age bias.

 Job Posting

-• Age Requirements - It is illegal to state an age requirement in a job posting unless the requirement is a BFOQ.
+• Age Requirements – It is illegal to list an age requirement in a job ad unless it is a bona fide occupational qualification (BFOQ).

-• Keywords - Review postings for keywords or phrases that might suggest a preference for younger candidates, such as recent graduates or energetic.
-The overuse of these words can discourage older workers from applying for jobs.
+• Keywords – Watch for words or phrases that may favor younger applicants, like “recent graduates” or “energetic.”
+Too many of these can discourage older workers from applying.

-• Emphasis on recent graduate positionsConsistent, subtle use of entry-level language suggesting younger applicants can be a warning sign.
+• Emphasis on recent graduate roles – Frequent use of entry-level language suggesting younger candidates may be a subtle warning sign.

 Application Process

-• Inquiries about Family or Marital Status - Asking about an applicant's family or marital status is illegal.
+• Family or Marital Status – Asking about your family or marital status is illegal.

-• Company Culture – Many companies have websites, social media, and news articles that give a sense of culture and values.
-Look for specific information about the company's diversity and inclusion initiatives.
-Search for past ADEA violations before applying.
+• Company Culture – Research company websites, social media, and news articles to learn about their culture and values.
+Check for diversity initiatives and any past age discrimination (ADEA) violations before applying.

 Interview Process

-• Age-Related Comments - Making comments about an applicant's age, such as saying they look too old or young for the job, is illegal.
-Be prepared for those that hint about age or experience.
-Have answers ready that highlight your skills and qualifications and deemphasize your age.
+• Age-Related Comments – It is illegal for interviewers to comment on an applicant’s age, like saying someone looks too old or too young for the job.
+Watch for hints about age or experience.
+Prepare answers that focus on your skills and qualifications instead of your age.

-• Stereotypical Assumptions - Assuming that older applicants are less tech-savvy or less adaptable to change is discriminatory.
+• Stereotypical Assumptions – Assuming older applicants are less tech-savvy or cannot adapt to change is discriminatory.

-• Inquiries about Retirement Plans - Asking about an applicant's retirement plans is illegal.
+• Retirement Plans – Asking about a candidate’s retirement plans is illegal.

-• Physical Agility Tests - Requiring physical agility tests that are not job-related can disproportionately disadvantage older applicants.
+• Physical Agility Tests – Tests that are not directly related to the job can unfairly disadvantage older applicants.

 Hiring Decisions

-• Favoritism Towards Younger Candidates - Selecting younger candidates over equally or more qualified older candidates can be discriminatory.
+• Favoring Younger Candidates – Choosing younger applicants over older candidates who are equally or more qualified can be discriminatory.

-• Retention of Younger Employees During Layoffs - Laying off older employees while retaining younger employees with less experience or qualifications can raise concerns about age discrimination.
+• Keeping Younger Employees During Layoffs – Laying off older workers while keeping younger employees with less experience or fewer qualifications can signal age discrimination.

 CONCLUSION

-1. Understand your legal protections under the ADEA.
+• Know Your Rights – Understand protections under the ADEA.

-3. Research companies before interviews.
-Research and prepare for the vague age-related questions.
-Check out the Age Friendly Institute for a list of companies.
+• Research Companies – Learn about employers before interviews and prepare for vague age-related questions.
+The Age Friendly Institute has lists of age-conscious companies.

-6. Do salary research for what you are worth as an EXPERIENCED candidate.
-The government site www.bls.gov is a great source of information.
+• Do Salary Research – Check what you are worth as an experienced candidate.
+The Bureau of Labor Statistics government site is a good resource.

-Are you encountering subtle signs of age bias in your job search?
-Let's work on your strategy together!
+Are you seeing subtle age bias in your job search?
+Let’s work on your strategy together!

 Is your job search feeling unfocused?
 Is your resume lacking clarity?